Vocational and Further Training

 Vocational Training:

 Vocational training in the Federal Republic of Germany is provided on the job and in vocational schools.
 Based on what is referred to as the "dual system", practical training is given at work, backed up by theoretical training and general education provided in vocational schools.
 Vocational education in vocational schools takes place generally one or two days a week.
 The characteristic feature of this system is that the provision of knowledge and skills is linked to acquiring the necessary job experience.
-Additionally the contents and examination requirements of the vocational training are a uniform federal regulation.
+Additionally the contents and examination requirements of the vocational training conform to a uniform federal regulation.

 The principal tasks undertaken by the Chamber of Commerce and Industry (CCI) in vocational training are the following:

-• Looking after and supervising training matters
+• Looking after and supervising training

 • Intermediate and final examinations